brycewray/hugo-site/content/posts/2019/05/the-holy-mail.md

 Fetching costs battery power, especially on an iOS device, and also is just a pain because it can be done only every few minutes, so you don't always know right away that you have new email waiting.
 No biggie if it's just spam, but quite a biggie if you're waiting on something important.
 Mind you, my Mac is an iMac, so battery power wasn't an issue there, but---especially since this was in the fall of 2017 and [the newly released iOS 11.0 was very buggy](https://www.fastcompany.com/90143457/ios-11-sucks)---my then-iPhone, a 7 Plus, was **not** a happy camper, battery-wise.

 So I tried to figure out better ways to do it, and came across [one particular MacRumors thread](https://forums.macrumors.com/threads/spark-the-best-update-a-good-email-client-for-both-macos-ios.2013631/) where they'd been discussing the merits of several email clients, particularly [Spark](https://sparkmailapp.com), for a year at that point.
-I followed the various posters’ advice for a while.
+I followed the various posters' advice for a while.

 One suggested client was [Edison Mail](https://mail.edison.tech/), which did, in fact, get push notifications for new emails in free Gmail.
 However, I found Edison Mail couldn't show "Sent" items in conversations from an Exchange account.
 Back in those days, I cared about that because I was also receiving work emails on my devices.
 (This was about a year before I learned that's a [bad](https://blog.cdemi.io/never-accept-an-mdm-policy-on-your-personal-phone/) [idea](https://www.m3networks.com/never-use-personal-devices-connect-company-data/).)
 I submitted a bug report and got this response: